tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

 Interaction modes:

--  Clicking on a single pixel shows the time-series lightcurve of that pixel alone.
+-  Clicking on a single pixel shows the time-series light curve of that pixel alone.

--  Shift-clicking on multiple pixels shows the lightcurve using that pixel mask.
+-  Shift-clicking on multiple pixels shows the light curve using that pixel mask.

 -  Shift-clicking on an already-selected pixel will de-select that